ceblfe/Visualization_Tableau_KC/README.md

 # Data Exploration and Visualization with Tableau

-The repository contains the following files to the representation of graphs and dashwoard through Tableau.
+The repository contains the following files for the representation of graphs and dashboard through Tableau.

 The files are:
   1. data/